shravankumargulvadi/Simple-image-processing-demo/README.md

-# PROJECT-1
-EVA SESSION-1 ASSIGNMENT
+## EVA SESSION-1 ASSIGNMENT

+# Assignment 1A
+The file consists of demonstration of simple Image Processing like Edge detection, image blurring, sharpening etc
 # Assignment 1B

 ## 1.What are Channels and Kernels (according to EVA)?